oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/installation/_index.md

 The following instructions will be applicable to upgrade operators within the 3.x release family as additional versions are released.

 To upgrade the operator, use the `helm upgrade` command.
+Make sure that the `weblogic-kubernetes-operator` repository in your local machine is at the operator release that you are upgrading to.
 When upgrading the operator, the `helm upgrade` command requires that you supply a new Helm chart and image.
 For example:

 ```